iltuoconsulenteit/DocCropper/README.md

 - 🧭 Touchscreen-friendly interface
 - 🌐 Works offline or over LAN (no internet required)
 - 👤 Multi-user environment support (optional)
-- 📠 Acquire images directly from a connected scanner (requires `pyinsane2`)
+- 📠 Optional scanning support to acquire images directly from a connected scanner

 ---